By Barbara E. Walvoord, Linda Lawrence Hunt, H. FiI Dowling Jr., Joan D. McMahon, with contributions by Virginia Slachman and Lisa Udel

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at NCTE.

 Copyright © 1997 National Council of Teachers of English.
 168 pages.
-ISBN 0-8141-5642-8.
-Available in print formats direct from NCTE.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from NCTE.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website For permission to use materials from this book in other publications, please contact National Council of Teachers of English.